PiscatorX/RNA-Seq-devs/README.md

 ```

-After trimming we then run fastqc and multiqc to check the quality of our reads and to check if the trimming was was effective.
+After trimming we then run fastqc and multiqc to check the quality of our reads and to check if the trimming was effective.

 ### PHASE 1 in full